Working with Vi Editor in Unix

 #3) Ex command mode

 This mode is used for entering commands at the bottom line of the vi editor called a command line.
 To switch to Ex command mode press the escape key then type: (colon).
-In order to save the contents and quit from the vi editor press wq after the : (colon). i.e :wq.
+To save the contents and quit from the vi editor press wq after the : (colon). i.e.:wq.

 Vi editor saving and quitting commands: